axeldinh/rlib/_sources/Introduction.rst.txt

     model = EvolutionStrategy(env_kwargs=env_kwargs, agent_kwargs=agent_kwargs, save_folder="EvStrat_CartPole-v1")

 Note that only `dictionaries` are passed to the algorithms and agents.
-This is to allow the user to pass any parameters to the environment and the agent, while allowing a full saving of the model.
+This allows the user to pass any parameters to the environment and the agent, while allowing a full saving of the model.
 Finally, the model can be trained using the following code:

 .. code-block:: python